 EBITDA has emerged as an important metric for certain types of businesses, including those in the hotel industry, to keep track of because it is a way of assessing basic day-to-day operational profitability.
 Eliminating expenses like interest, taxes, depreciation, and amortization from the metric means that performance can be viewed away from accounting, financing, and political decisions, which can otherwise distort financial results.

-The earnings before interest, taxes, depreciation, and amortization KPI can be calculated with the following formula:
+The earnings before interest, taxes, depreciation, and amortization (EBITDA) KPI can be calculated with the following formula:

 EBITDA = Total Revenue – Expenses (excluding interest, taxes, depreciation, and amortization).